 This is also a good compromise for those looking for something more stylish than some of the other options but at a more reasonable price point.

-The knife sack pictured is the Chef Sac Slinger Knife Bag with 21 pockets for knives and utensils plus 2 large pockets for tablets and notebooks.
+The knife sack pictured is the Chef Sac Vintage Backpack with 21 pockets for knives and utensils plus 2 large pockets for tablets and notebooks.

 Whether you’re a student, a professional chef, or a barbeque connoisseur it is important to find the right bag to transport your kitchen tools.
 Just remember to be aware of the size you need, the material you want, and the style that best suits your culinary work you’ll be able to find the perfect traveling bag for you.